 This guide describes new product features in the MOPITT Version 7 (V7) Level 2 products for tropospheric carbon monoxide (CO).
-V7 product users may need to also consult the earlier V5 and V6 User's Guides (also available on the MOPITT website).
-Any updates to this document will be announced on the MOPITT News webpage at .
+This comprehensive version of the User's Guide has been revised to serve as a "standalone" document, and includes relevant material from earlier User's Guides.
+Any updates to this document will be announced on the MOPITT News webpage at https://www2.acom.ucar.edu/mopitt/news.